All Episodes

 It's not telling you.

-They somehow got wind of, in their computer models, that a big, huge event was going to happen on the sun before it happened, on Saturday.
+They somehow got wind of in their computer models that a big, huge event was going to happen on the sun before it happened on Saturday.

 And they had to come up with a cover story.

-And now they can't say, oh, look, boys, we've been able to predict the sun based on hyperdimensional physics, because if they did that, a whole bunch of other stuff would fall out of the closet, not the least of which is free energy.
+And now they can't say, oh, look, boys, we've been able to predict the sun based on hyperdimensional physics because if they did that, a whole bunch of other stuff would fall out of the closet, not the least of which is free energy.

-We don't have that now.
+We couldn't have that now.

-No, couldn't have that.
+No, it couldn't happen.

-So they have to come up with an excuse So they came up with this fuel cell.
+So they came up with this fuel cell.

 I mean, give me a break.